jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 2016, the median value was 1\.1 Gbps
 (doubling from three years prior) and today the median is around 1\.3 Gbps.

 We can also see how DDoS has
 become narrowly centered.
 From
 2013, through 2016, and on to 2021,
 DDoS has become tightly clustered around the median.
-We speculate21 that back in 2013, DDoS attacks were ad hoc, whereas todays DDoS infrastructure is far more formalized and repeatable.
+We speculate21 that back in 2013, DDoS attacks were ad hoc, whereas today’s DDoS infrastructure is far more formalized and repeatable.

+Figure 64\.
+Top industries in Denial of
+Service incidents (n\=8,330\)

+Figure 65\.
+DDoS attack duration
+(n\=15,059 log scale)

+Figure 66\.
+DDoS BPS over time
+(log scale)

+21 Read “guess.”

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-43
+42

 Lost and
 Stolen Assets

-Frequency
+Figure 67\.
+Lost and Stolen Assets incident paths

+Losing it

+In last year’s report, we mentioned that for security incidents (not confirmed breaches), assets were far more likely to be lost by employees than stolen by someone who does not work for the organization.
+However, when looking at breaches, we see the opposite is true.

+Threat Actors

+Actor Motives

 885 incidents,
 81 with confirmed
 data disclosure
-Threat Actors

 Internal (94%),
 External (6%)
 (incidents)
-Actor Motives

 Financial (98%),
 Ideology (2%)
 (incidents)

 Data
 Compromised

 Personal (77%),
 Medical (43%), Other
 (15%), Bank (9%)
 (incidents)

 Summary

+Frequency

-Most of the cases in this pattern are classified as incidents rather than breaches, because the nature of the devices stolen makes it difficult to confirm data access.
+Most of the cases in this pattern are classified as “incidents” rather than
+“breaches, because the nature of the devices stolen makes it difficult to confirm data access.
 The prevalence of theft in this pattern is driven by the
-Financial motivewe believe many of the perpetrators of theft are committing the crime with the intention of an immediate payoff by selling the stolen asset.
+Financial motive—we believe many of the perpetrators of theft are committing the crime with the intention of an immediate payoff by selling the stolen asset.

 What is the same?

 The type of data affected by these incidents is the same (almost exactly) as last year.
 External actors typically perpetrate the thefts, while employees are responsible for losing track of their assets.

-Losing it
-In last years report, we mentioned that for security incidents (not confirmed breaches), assets were far more likely to be lost by employees than stolen by someone who does not work for the organization.
-However, when looking at breaches, we see the opposite is true.
-Figure 67\.Lost and Stolen Assets incident paths
-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-44
-Figure 69\.
-Top Asset varieties in Lost and Stolen Assets breaches (n\=76\)
+43

 Stolen assets are more likely to be the causes of cases where we can confirm that data compromise occurred.
 Still, this is a pattern where most
-(approximately 90%) of the cases are classified as security incidents rather than breaches, because confirming that the data was compromised is difficult based on the assets stolen.
+(approximately 90%) of the cases are classified as “security incidents” rather than “breaches,” because confirming that the data was compromised is difficult based on the assets stolen.

 We found it interesting that, despite the pandemic and the resulting lessening of travel, the Lost and Stolen Assets